tfuerholzer/FS19_download_all/README.md

 # FS19 Download All mods
-Script that downloads all mods from Farming-Simulator 2019's Site.
-Becaue manually going through takes ages.

 Just download main.py, get Python 3.xx and install beautifulsoup4 with pip.
 I recommend pycharm if you aren't familiar with this process.